bvschaik/julius/doc/RUNNING.md

 Physical USB mice and keyboards are supported.
 All keyboards seem to work.
 Not all mice work.
 A mouse compatibility list is available [here](https://docs.google.com/spreadsheets/d/1Drbo5-QuSX901MwtOytSMuqRGxeIkq2HELM806I9dj0/edit#gid=0)

-## Command line options

-A description of command-line options is available [on the wiki](https://github.com/bvschaik/julius/wiki/Command-line-options)